 The end result is a little different than the authentic style of Huevos Rancheros that you might find in a Tex-Mex style restaurant, as there’s no refried beans involved.
 And no fried eggs that have to be done all at the same time.

-If you make Huevos Rancheros as home, I’d urge you to give this a try.
+If you’ve been wanting to learn how to make huevos rancheros at home, I’d urge you to give this easy version a try.

 Ingredients You’ll Need

 - Tomato Paste: Rich tomato paste may be my favorite pantry item of all times.
 It’s concentrated, it’s rich in flavor and adds nuance and body to this easy ranchero sauce.